Negative refraction and tiling billiards: The Trihexagonal Tiling

 Also see the related periodic trajectories in Figure \ref{bigperiods1}.
-Considering that the period-12 trajectory in Figure \ref{period12} yields the nearby drift-periodic trajectories in Figure \ref{driftconverge}, it is possible that a perturbation of these larger trajectories in will yield nearby drift-periodic trajectories. \end{remark}
+Considering that the period-12 trajectory in Figure \ref{period12} yields the nearby drift-periodic trajectories in Figure \ref{driftconverge}, it is possible that a perturbation of these larger trajectories and others like them will yield nearby drift-periodic trajectories. \end{remark}

 \begin{example} There is a trajectory of period $24$, with an initial angle of $\alpha = \pi - \tan^{-1}(2\sqrt{3})$. \end{example}

 \begin{proof} Define ${x_1}$ and $x_{25}$ as in Figure \ref{goosehead_pic}.